-IV.Y.1.
+- IV.Y.1.
 Duties.
 Act as tutor for the Summer BOOST Program for incoming students to University High School.
-Duties to include: 1) Tutoring students individually and in small groups; 2) Serving as group leader in various activities; 2) Assisting in administration and processing of pre- and post-tests; 3) Coordinating with BOOST teacher, and Director all classroom and tutorial activities; 4) Assisting and monitoring student behavior, safety, and health concerns; 5) Other duties as determined by the Director.
+Duties to include: 1) Tutoring students individually and in small groups; 2) Serving as group leader in various activities; 2) Assisting in administration and processing of pre- and post-tests; 3) Coordinating with BOOST teacher, and Director all classroom and tutorial activities; 4) Assisting and monitoring student behavior, safety, and health concerns; 5) Other duties as determined by the Director. - IV.Y.2.

-IV.Y.2.
 Required Qualifications.
-UHS student in good standing, proficient in and enthusiastic about subject area; recommended by subject area teacher.
+UHS student in good standing, proficient in and enthusiastic about subject area; recommended by subject area teacher. - IV.Y.3.
+Desired Qualifications.
+Available and willing to volunteer to assist in planning and preparation of materials and activities prior to beginning of program.